John Holecek

-John Francis Holecek (born May 7, 1972) is an American former professional football player and football coach.
+John Francis Holecek (born May 7, 1972) is an American football head coach football and former professional football player.
 He played linebacker for eight seasons in the National Football League (NFL) for the Buffalo Bills, the San Diego Chargers, and the Atlanta Falcons.
 He played college football at University of Illinois at Urbana-Champaign was later drafted by the Bills in 1995.
 Holecek also played for the Chargers in 2001 and the Falcons in 2002.
 Holecek was hired as the head football coach at Loyola Academy in 2006.
-Over his 17-year tenure, he became the winningest head coach in the school's history with a 185–36 record, including Class 8A Illinois Football State Championships in 2015, 2018, and 2022.
+Over his tenure, he became the winningest head coach in the school's history with a 185–36 record, including Class 8A Illinois Football State Championships in 2015, 2018, and 2022.
 Holecek was a finalist for the 2015 National Coach of the Year award.

 Early life

 Holecek was a three-sport athlete at Marian Catholic High School in Chicago Heights, Illinois, excelling in wrestling, baseball, and football.

 Holecek played both tight end and middle linebacker for Marian coach Dave Mattio.
 He reflected on Holecek, commenting, "Even then, I saw how he never quit and everything had to be perfect.
 He was a tough kid, I compare him to street kid because of his toughness and being hard-nosed on the field.
 He played hard and the thing about John, he could run for a big guy."

 Holecek finished his high school career with 243 tackles, 13 sacks, two fumble recoveries, three interceptions, two punts blocked on defense and special teams.
 He also accrued 16 receptions, 225 receiving yards, and 2 TD passes as a tight end.

 Marian retired Holecek's No. 52 jersey in 2000.